dlwh/draccus/docs/api.md

 ## Types and Registration

-### pyrallis.decode
+### draccus.decode
 ```python
 def decode(t: Type[T], raw_value: Any) -> T:
 ```
 Parse a given raw value and produce the corresponding type.
-This function can parse any of the supported pyrallis types, from standard types to enums and dataclasses.
+This function can parse any of the supported draccus types, from standard types to enums and dataclasses.

 > Parameters